When Is the Best Time

 The price for the cable car one-way adult: 15€/ youth, students, and retirees: 14€, children: 6-15 years 6€.
 There are two via ferrata at Tegelberg mountain, one with medium difficulty and one for experienced climbers only.

-- Before he built Neuschwanstein, he already gained experiences.
+- Before he built Neuschwanstein, he had already gained experience.
 His first structure was the 80 meters long winter garden on the top of the Residence in 1867.
 After Ludwig’s mysterious death, the winter garden was stripped down.
 The maintenance costs were too high, and the humidity was an issue for the entire Residence in Munich.

 - It was an exertion to get all the needed material for the castle to the top of the rock.
 The reason that all materials got transported by a precursor of a steam locomotive.
 Due to his interest in new technologies, he supported inventions that were necessary for this huge project.